williamjussiau/leap-c/docs/README.md

-To build the documentation from this folder, run:
+To build the documentation from this folder locally, run:

 ```bash
 make html